 Want dodgy Viagra or a fake watch?
 Want to invest in non-existent shares or visit fraudulent pornography sites?
 Or do you just want to click on a fake email from your bank to have your password stolen?
 You may think it unlikely anyone would say yes, but if that were true, criminals wouldn't bother sending out the emails.
 Read the full Phishing Scam guide for more.

 For most of us, spam is time-consuming to wade through and potentially dangerous.
-Sadly, while you can register to stop junk mail or phone calls (see Junk the Junk guide), the same isn't true with spam email.
+Sadly, while you can register to stop junk mail or phone calls (see No Cold Callers guide), the same isn't true with spam email.
 Still, here are some dos and don'ts to keep the spammers at bay: